 10: These Arch Supports Sleeves That Help Relieve Pain

 Wearing shoes that support you arches is basically essential, because not supporting them can cause serious foot, hip, and back pain.
 This doesn't mean you have to dress a certain way, though.
 Just wear these arch support sleeves with your Vans, sandals, or bare feet — and then feel the relief.
 "I have plantar fasciitis," wrote one reviewer, "and this allows me to wear just about all the shoes that I have in my house."
-These are so cheap that it's worth given them a try, even if you don't know why your feet, hips, or back hurt.
+These are so cheap that it's worth given them a try, even if you don't know why your feet, hips, or back ache.

 11. The Foot Pads That Detox Your Body While You Sleep

 Stress?
 Sleeplessness?
 Joint pain?
 Maybe it's time for a detox spa day.
 Except, who can afford that?
 You.
 Me.
 Anyone.
 That's who.
 That's because this box of bamboo vinegar foot pads is just $21.
-They help detox your body through your feet while improving blood circulation.
+They help detox your body through your feet while improving circulation.
 The results?
 "I feel amazing," wrote one user.
 "I wake up feeling rested and refreshed," claimed another.
 "My feet were no longer swollen!
 The joint pain isn't as severe and I feel better."
 People love the minty smell, too, along with the complimentary foot mask.

 12. This Inexpensive Spy Camera That Records Movement